Penguin-Pants/JobInterviewCopilot/README.md

   applied before the window is shown and never disabled.
 On Windows 10 builds before 19041 it degrades to a black rectangle in the capture, and the app warns about that once per session (NFR-012).
 This keeps the overlay from covering a presentation the candidate is sharing.
-It is a presentation-integrity control, not a way to hide the tool.
-(ADR-001)
 - **A consent reminder is rendered before every session.** Dismissible, non-blocking, and impossible to turn off.
 What the app guarantees is that the reminder was rendered before the first suggestion, enforced by buffering suggestions until the overlay reports ready (ADR-016).
-It cannot guarantee the user read it, and it does not verify that the interviewer was told.
-Making the interviewer aware of the tool is the user's responsibility.
-The app supports that responsibility, it does not discharge it.
-(ADR-002)
 - **Audio is never written to disk by this app.** Buffers live in memory and are released once transcribed.
 Proven by a filesystem write monitor, not only by a lint rule (ADR-019).
 Only text transcripts persist, and the user deletes them whenever they choose.
 Transcripts are plaintext JSON kept until deleted, with no encryption at rest and no retention window in v1.
-That is a deliberate choice, and the app says so in the Dashboard and in the consent copy rather than leaving it implicit.
-(FR-043, FR-110, ADR-003, OQ-001)

 ---